A Generalized Ray Formulation For Wave-Optics Rendering: Related Work

+A variety of wave solvers, many commercially available, aim to produce a solution to Maxwell's equations.
+Common solvers are variants of the finite-difference time-domain (FDTD) \citep{yee1966numerical}, finite element (FEM) \cite{jin2015finite}, or boundary element (BEM) methods.
+These methods are usually supra-linear in scene complexity, require deterministically described fields as well as geometry at sub-wavelength resolution.
+Furthermore, solving for the electromagnetic field directly is neither feasible nor desirable in most applications of interest: \emph{observable properties} of light arise when integrated over the extent of a sensor as well as over the period of observation.
+These methods are practical only in exceedingly simple scenes.

-Of some relevance is a hybrid method often referred to as ``shooting-bouncing ray'' (SBR).
-SBR is a high-frequency electromagnetic scattering solver, and uses ray optics and ray tracing to track field propagation to a target aperture (i.e., a ray captures the behaviour of the field as it propagates into some solid angle).
-Then, the electromagnetic field is reconstructed at that aperture and physical optics methods are applied to compute the light-matter interaction.
-Applications of SBR methods are extensive, and include: simulation of radar for imaging \cite{feng2021multiview}; driving-assistive technology \cite{Castro_Singh_Arora_Louie_Senic_2019}; urban structures verification \cite{weijie2016sar}; analysis of stealth aircraft scattering cross-section \cite{bilal2019comparison}; ground-penetrating radar \cite{Warren_Giannopoulos_Giannakis_2016}; radio propagation \cite{gunduzalp2019radio}; analysis of WiFi antenna characteristics \cite{chen2019analysis}; and, indoor positioning using WiFi \cite{hossain2018indoor}.
+Of more relevance are ``physical optics'' methods, most notably the ``shooting-bouncing ray'' (SBR) method.
+SBR is a perfectly-local method, by design, and uses ray tracing to track field propagation to a target aperture or geometry (i.e., a ray captures the behaviour of the field as it propagates into some solid angle).
+Then, the electromagnetic field is reconstructed at the target in order to evaluate the scattered electromagnetic radiation.
+Applications of SBR methods are extensive, and include: simulation of radar for imaging \cite{feng2021multiview}; driving-assistive technology \cite{Castro_Singh_Arora_Louie_Senic_2019}; analysis of aircraft scattering cross-section \cite{bilal2019comparison}; ground-penetrating radar \cite{Warren_Giannopoulos_Giannakis_2016}; and, indoor positioning using WiFi \cite{hossain2018indoor}.
+Some methods point-sample an input field and propagate a ray tube in order to approximate a diffraction integral \cite{Andreas2015}.

+Another popular class of perfectly-local methods are ray tracers that handle diffractions by employing the geometric/uniform theory of diffraction (UTD) \citep{son1999deterministic,bilibashi2020dynamic,yi2022ray}.
+Some of these have become the state-of-the-art in the simulation of light of longer wavelengths: major applications include automotive-targeted simulation of RADAR \citep{boban2014geometry,guan2020through}, as well as simulation of WiFi/cellular radiation (e.g., for analysis of signal coverage in a city) \citep{choi2023withray,de2005faspro}.
+Only a few select works are cited.
+Due to their importance, these applications have garnered significant attention, and better solutions would be of real interest.